Kinyarasam/Kinyarasam/README.md

 ### <p align="center">I am Kinyara Samuel Gachigo</p>
 ------------

-Currently a working with C, Web Development PHP laravel framework, Vue Js and nodeJs.
+Currently I'm working with C, Web Development PHP laravel framework, Vue Js and nodeJs.
 I am currently learning low level development language C.
 My favourite quote is "Today is a new day, a new opportunity to become a better me."